Naveenaduri/personal-budget-frontend/README.md

 ### End-to-End Tests with Cypress

 - Two end-to-end tests are implemented using Cypress.
-- These tests cover the signup process, login functionality, and the addition and deletion of expenses.
+- These tests cover the signup process, login functionality that are in cypress/e2e folder.

 ### Visual Regression Tests with Applitools

-- One visual regression test is performed using Applitools.
+- One visual regression test is performed using Applitools and that is in cypress/integration.
 - This test ensures that the application's visual elements remain consistent across updates.

-## Getting Started

-To get started with the project, follow these steps: